York Federation of Students: Services

-Health Plan
+Health & Dental Plan

-All undergraduate students at York University (with the exception of Atkinson & Osgoode Hall students) participate in a health plan (YFS).
+All undergraduate students at York University participate in a health plan (YFS).
 65.5% of voting Glendon College students voted to join the health plan during their 2006 Spring Elections (Elections York).
 Glendon College was a previous non-participant in the plan.

-Students with alternative extended health coverage are permitted to opt out of the plan.
+This plan includes: basic dental care, vision care, prescription medication, mental health services, travel insurance and more.
+Students with alternative comparable extended health coverage are permitted to opt out of the plan.